Our purpose is to reaffirm the Perennial Philosophy which,

 The purpose of the two-year course is to provide an introduction to the universal tradition that is our spiritual heritage, through direct engagement with key texts of both the West and the East.
 It offers an opportunity to study works of philosophy, poetry, and mysticism that have shaped and nourished civilization.
 By exploring perennial teachings, which for centuries have renewed and sustained our culture, it offers a vital counterbalance to prevailing assumptions and values.
 The expertise of the tutors is devoted to providing the most direct encounter possible with the teachings themselves, which, springing from the love of wisdom and the quest for truth, open up infinite riches for study and contemplation.
 It is hoped that students will learn from, and not merely about, some of the profoundest thinkers the world has known.

-TO VIEW A SECOND FILM ABOUT THE FOUNDATION COURSE PLEASE GO HERE
+TO VIEW A FILM ABOUT PART 1 OF THE FOUNDATION COURSE PLEASE CLICK HERE

 Students will be introduced to seminal texts of metaphysics, the visionary imagination and mysticism in the Western tradition.
 These formative works of the West include readings from the Dialogues of Plato, the Enneads of Plotinus, the poetic vision of Dante’s Divine Comedy, the Christian mystical writings of Meister Eckhart, and the theology of love in St Bernard of Clairvaux’s On Loving God.